62.44 0.00 (0.00%)

 |1y Target Est||N/A|

-Prologis (PLD) well poised to benefit from its capacity to offer modern distribution facilities in strategic in-fill locations.
-Also, the company has decent balance sheet strength.
+Prologis (PLD) is well poised to benefit from increasing demand for modern distribution facilities at strategic locations and the company has a sound development expertise.

 Duke Realty (NYSE:DRE) has enjoyed tremendous benefits from the e-commerce boom.
 The Indianapolis-based real estate investment trust (REIT) continues to lease more space as online shopping has increased the demand for warehouse space.

 Prologis (PLD) is well poised to capitalize on the growing need for warehouses amid e-commerce boom.
 It plans to break ground in Oakland for the construction of an industrial building.